-His professional accomplishments are many, but his greatest accomplishment comes in the form of the family formed with his wife Jessica, whom he married in 2000.
-Together they have had three beautiful children, Ash, born in 2003, and identical twin daughters, Sierra and Cheyenne.
-All three of his kids have appeared as guest experts on their father’s podcast.
+Born in Manhasset, NY, Jericho grew up in Winnipeg, Canada, and currently resides in Tampa, FL, with his wife Jessica, whom he married in 2000.
+Together they have three children, a son named Ash, born in 2003, and identical twin daughters, Sierra and Cheyenne.